fhasnur/class-scheduling/README.md

 Fuzzy Genetic Algorithms is a combination of Fuzzy Logic and Genetic Algorithms

-1. classScheduling.py for *genetic algorithm*
+1. fuzzymamdani_controlsystem.py for *fuzzy logic*
-2.
+2. classScheduling.py for *genetic algorithm*